blasisi/Bimbola-_TheCloudResumeChallenge/README.md

 # BimbolaCloudResumeChanlleges

-This repo will contain all steps completed by Bimbola in the cloud resume challenges
+This repo will contain all steps for creating s3 bucket completed by Bimbola in the cloud resume challenges